 EQUIPMENT: Using a clean, quality spray gun is the only way to even hope to get a quality finish.
 Control is everything and cheap spray guns can be extremely frustrating when they clog, spit, spray erratically or just plain don't work at all.

-I once visited a professional refinisher to get some tips on buying a spray gun.
+I recently visited a professional refinisher to get some tips on buying a spray gun.
 His comment was that "None of them are worth a sh_t!"

 I've since learned that he is right...
 IF YOU DON'T CLEAN THE GUN RELIGIOUSLY.
 If you don't know how to clean a spray gun, there are many videos on line that explain how.
 Once you know how, the trick is to clean the gun immediately after use... every time.
 It takes about 3 minutes.